olashileo/hello-world/README.md

 # hello-world

-We are INSCatalyst and we are Transforming Africa Continent For the Glory of GOD!
+We are INSCatalysts and we are Transforming Africa Continent For the Glory of GOD!